TomatenKuchenDEV/docs/docs/counting.md

 If the current run is reset if a user edits their message *and* changes it's number or add normal text while chatting is disabled.

 ### Allow chat
-Whether after the number normal text is allowed, like `42 Hello :D`
+Whether after the valid number normal text is allowed, like `42 I love TomatenKuchen!`

 ### Use webhooks
 If webhooks should be used.
 Prevents message editing and deleting.
 Requires Manage Webhooks permission.

 ### Use reactions
-Whether the bot should react on correct counting messages.
+Whether the bot should react with "✅" or "☑" on valid counting messages.

 Disabled if "Use webhooks" is enabled.

-Reacts with "✅" or "☑" on every correct message.
 Reactions on special numbers, e.g. 42 and 100, can only be disabled by removing the Add Reactions permission from the bot.

 ### Role on fail
 If and if yes, which role users receive when making a mistake.
 Possible mistakes: